Kitting Process 101: Benefits + Automated Kitting Systems

 With pre-assembled kitted goods, operators aren’t required to locate and pick multiple SKUs when an order comes in.

-Warehouse operators just pick the kitted products, with the help of picking aids, then head to the shipping area, resulting in a much faster and more efficient picking.
+Warehouse operators just pick the kitted products, with the help of picking aids, then head to the shipping area, resulting in a much faster and efficient picking.

 Cuts Shipping and Packing Costs